Kaltsoon/data-management-and-databases/slides/10-database-normalisation/database-normalisation.md

 - Finally, we _check the decomposed relations_
 - In each relation above each determinant is a candidate key and each attribute non-candidate-key attribute has a determinant
 - Therefore, the _relations are in BCNF_ and we have successfully removed all the undesired redundancy from the design

 ---

-# Normal form rules (1NF, 2NF, 3NF, BCNF)

-- During the course we will cover the most common normal forms: _first normal form_ (1NF), _second normal form_ (2NF), _third normal form_ (3NF) and _Boyce-Codd normal form_ (BCNF)
-- Each normal form from 1NF to BNCF adds more rules to the previous normal form
-- For example, the 2NF includes all rules of the 1NF and additional rules

----

-# First normal form (1NF)

-- A relation is in the _first normal form_ (1NF) if the following rules apply:
-  - All attributes in a relation _must have atomic values_.
-No multi-valued attributes are allowed
-  - A relation _must have a primary key_ and all its _attributes must be dependent on the primary key_

----

-# Second normal form (2NF)

-- A relation is in the _second normal form_ (2NF) if the following rules apply:
-  - Relation is in 1NF
-  - Relation has no _partial functional dependencies_, meaning that there is no _part of a candidate key_ that uniquely determines a _non-candidate-key_ attribute
-- Let's consider the following relation:
-  <pre>ClubMembership (<u>empno</u>, <u>clubno</u>, clubname, joindate)</pre>
-- The relation has a _partial functional dependency_ `{empno, clubno} → clubname`, because the functional dependency `clubno → clubname` exists in the relation
-- That is, the relation _is not in 2NF_

----

-# Third normal form

-- A relation is in the _third normal form_ (3NF) if the following rules apply:
-  - Relation is in 1NF
-  - Relation has no functional dependency between two _non-candidate-key_ attributes, meaning no _non-candidate-key_ attribute is allowed to be _transitively_ dependent on any _candidate key_ within the relation
-- Let's consider the following relation schema:
-  <pre>Employee (<u>empno</u>, surname, firstname, deptno, deptname)</pre>
-- The relation has a functional dependency `deptno → deptname` between two _non-candidate-key_ attributes, causing `deptname` to be _transitively dependent_ on `empno` via `deptno`
-- That is, the relation _is not in 3NF_

----